A7med7777/alx-low_level_programming/0x01-variables_if_else_while/README.md

 <br>9-print_comb.c: a program that prints all possible combinations of single-digit numbers.
 <br>100-print_comb3.c: a program that prints all possible different combinations of two digits.
 <br>101-print_comb4.c: a program that prints all possible different combinations of three digits.
+<br>102-print_comb5.c: a program that prints all possible combinations of two two-digit numbers.